Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-spark-job.markdown

 helm install insightedge --name demo
 ```

-For the application to connect to the `demo` data grid, the Space lookup locator needs to be set with the headless service name.
+For the application to connect to the `demo` data grid, the name of the manager must be provided.
 This is required when running on a Kubernetes cluster (not a minikube).

-The headless service is set as the Space lookup locator as shown below in the Spark submit:

 ```
---conf spark.insightedge.space.lookup.locator=demo-insightedge-manager-hs
+--conf spark.insightedge.space.manager=demo
 ```

 ## Submitting Spark Jobs with InsightEdge Submit